-How To Take Action With Content Marketing
+How to Take Action With Content Marketing

 Once you've identified your low word count pages (those with less than ~500 words), ask yourself if the page can be added to or combined with another related page.
-If you find pages that have low word counts with good conversion data, especially landing pages, it’s okay to leave those alone, or only make minor tweaks.
+If you find pages that have low word counts with good conversion data, especially landing pages, it’s okay to leave those alone or only make minor tweaks.

 Creating content that speaks to what your target audience is searching for (which you can identify with keyword research) is a great way to chip away at those organic positions and start to see improvements in organic traffic and conversions.

 A simple and effective way to approach keywords and organic rankings is to choose one of your verticals – such as auto loans or credit cards – and create a plan specific to that vertical.
 Research and identify the popular keywords that people search to find information on those topics (e.g., best first credit card for young adults) and create content that targets those keywords.
 You can create blogs that provide the information the searcher is looking for, or you can add content to your relevant product or service pages that users will find valuable.

 As you begin to put a content marketing plan together, it’s important to analyze your current performance metrics.
 Common metrics include organic search position, traffic volume, time-on-page, and engagement rate.
 These are all available through Google Analytics, except for rankings.
 You can observe your organic search positions in Google Search Console.
 The basic idea here is to look at these metrics before you start and document a baseline.
 You can then develop and implement your content strategy in an effort to improve those figures.

 Once you’ve implemented your content plan around that topic, you can review the performance and tweak your next round of content based on what worked and what didn’t work.